vernon2gh/dockerfile/README.md

-# This is dockerfile for compile linux-kernel
+# This is dockerfile for building docker images.

 To build docker images, as: